 6. Use the most up-to-date content

-Regularly refresh, rescan, and rebuild content in content repositories across your enterprise to ensure that the searchable content is current and relevant.
-These three update operations ensure that GenAI outputs remain accurate.
+Regularly refresh, rescan, and rebuild content in content repositories across your enterprise so that the searchable content is current and relevant.
+These three update operations help maintain accurate GenAI outputs.

 7. Provide a consistent user experience

-If you’re using GenAI for search, chat, and other use cases, you need to ensure that users get consistent answers.
+If you’re using GenAI for search, chat, and other use cases, you need to provide consistent answers to users.
 A unified search engine is the answer to this challenge.
-An intelligent search platform like Coveo uses AI and machine learning to identify, surface, and generate results and answers from a unified index of all your content, ensuring that information is relevant, current, and consistent across your digital channels.
+An intelligent search platform like Coveo uses AI and machine learning to identify, surface, and generate results and answers from a unified index of all your content, which keeps information relevant, current, and consistent across your digital channels.

 Leveraging Enterprise-Ready Generative AI